axtend/axtend/bug-bounty.md

 # Bug Bounty

-The Moonbeam bug bounty program is focused on the Moonriver and Moonbeam Parachains (deployed to Kusama and Polkadot respectively) and dapps.
+The Moonbeam bug bounty program is focused on the Moonriver and Moonbeam Allychains (deployed to Kusama and Axia respectively) and dapps.
 It is focused on preventing:

 Moonbeam/Moonriver:
 * Thefts and freezing of principal of any amount